igoramadas/expresser/docs/logger.md

 ### Listening to log events

-The Logger module exposes a {{ logSuccess }} and a {{ logError }} which are triggered for every (un)successful log.
-For example:
+The Logger module exposes a `logSuccess` and `logError` events, triggered for every (un)successful log.
+This is useful in case you want to do a post-operation on logs (for example increment a counter) or to have a fallback solution in case your log transport is down.

     expresser = require "expresser"
+    counter = 0

     mySuccessFunction = (transport, data) ->
-        console.log "Logged successfully!", transport, data
+        counter++

     myErrorFunction = (transport, error) ->
         console.warn "Not logged!", transport, data